 In Years 7 to 8 students are taught in form groups to develop increasing sophistication and grammatical accuracy in the key skills of speaking and listening, reading and writing.
 Our schemes of work embrace poetry, drama and prose, both modern and pre-twentieth century.
 A Shakespeare play is studied in both years with an opportunity to see a performance at the Globe Theatre in Year 7.
 We are particularly keen to foster an enthusiasm for reading and work closely with the Librarian.
-There are Junior Drama and Debating Clubs; poetry competitions and visits by poets; theatre visits and enrichment days.
+There are Elocution and Debating Clubs; poetry competitions and visits by poets; theatre visits and enrichment days.

 Year 9 marks a transition to focus on the skills of literary analysis and formal essay writing necessary for Key Stage 4.
 Building on students’ enthusiasm and experience we extend the difficulty of the texts studied whilst maintaining creativity and intellectual stimulation.
 We are keen to extend the range and ambition of our students’ reading.

-In the Sixth Form students pursue a traditional, highly academic A Level Literature course that enhances their breadth of reading and analytical skills.
+In the Sixth Form students pursue the OCR Specification; a traditional, highly academic A Level Literature course that enhances their breadth of reading and analytical skills.
 There is an opportunity for re-creative work in the AS coursework and extended independent study at A2.
 Classes benefit from having the guidance of two teachers and much of the course is achieved through class discussion, complemented by student presentations and essay writing.
 Our cohort enjoys a gender balance that encourages mature, sophisticated discussion.

 Head of English

 |English and Drama Newsletter - Edition 06|